 At last, when there was enough water and dirt and mud, life just sort of happened one day.
 Lightning hit the mud and somehow created a living single-cell creature.
+Somehow, this original single-cell creature reproduced itself and became a virtual army of single-cell creatures.
 Then, over millions and millions of years, these ambitious single-cell creatures reorganized themselves (by a series of fortunate mutations) into more complex creatures.
 So here you are!
-From the Goo to the Zoo to You.

 Of course, there are a few scientific impossibilities in this story.

 - First of all, single-cell creatures are not simple.
 They have sophisticated internal chemical factories, and they can reproduce themselves.
 Scientists can't fabricate anything as complex as a single cell, so it's difficult to believe that lightning did it.

 - Every living cell has something called DNA, which is its complex genetic blueprint.
 DNA is more than just a sophisticated digital computer program.
 DNA is also the computer that reads the code, the machine that does work in response to the code, and the technician who adjusts the code to allow the living creature to adapt to its environment.
 Scientists and computer programmers cannot create computer systems as complex as DNA, so it's difficult to believe that lightning did it.